Northern Bank robbery: Investigations and arrests

 In a separate incident on Saturday 19 February 2005, the PSNI confirmed that it had recovered £50,000 in unused Northern Bank notes from the toilets at the Newforge Country Club, a sports and social club in Belfast for serving and retired police officers.
-The PSNI stated it was a stunt attempting to divert attention from the heist yet it was being investigated.
-It was later confirmed that the money found at the club had indeed been taken during the robbery.
+It dismissed it as an attempt to divert attention from the heist.
+The PSNI later confirmed that the money found at the club had indeed been taken during the robbery.

 On 12 October, Garda Commissioner Noel Conroy told a law enforcement conference in Dublin he was satisfied that the money recovered in Cork in February came from the Northern Bank robbery.
 In November, the PSNI arrested five men: two in Kilcoo, County Down and one each in Belfast, Dungannon and Coalisland.
 In protest, crowds blocked the road between Castlewellan and Newry near Kilcoo with burnt-out vehicles.
-Hugh Orde defended the police action as "proportionate" whilst Sinn Féin MP Michelle Gildernew claimed the raids were "part of a political stunt".
+Hugh Orde defended the police action as "proportionate"; Sinn Féin MP Michelle Gildernew claimed the raids were "part of a political stunt".
 A man from Kilcoo was charged with robbery, hostage-taking and possession of a firearm or imitation firearm.
 The individual arrested in Dungannon was named as Brian Arthurs, a member of Sinn Féin and brother of Declan Arthurs, an IRA volunteer killed in 1987.
 The man from Coalisland was charged with making false statements to police in relation to a white Ford Transit van allegedly used in the robbery.
-By the end of 2005, police investigations had resulted in a total of 13 arrests and 22 searches.
-All charges against the men from Kilcoo and Coalisland were dropped by the Public Prosecution Service in January 2007; Hugh Orde described the developments as "a setback".
+By the end of 2005, police investigations had resulted in 13 arrests and 22 searches.
+All charges against the men from Kilcoo and Coalisland were dropped by the Public Prosecution Service in January 2007; Orde described the developments as "a setback".